Greenville Red Sox

-When Red Sox decided to trim their farm system for — they had two other full-season Class A affiliates, the Winston-Salem Red Sox and the Winter Haven Red Sox — the Texas Rangers replaced them in Greenville, and renamed the team.
+When Red Sox decided to trim their farm system for — they had two other full-season Class A affiliates, the Winston-Salem Red Sox and the Winter Haven Red Sox — the Texas Rangers replaced them in Greenville, and renamed the team to the Greenville Rangers.
 The Boston club returned to Greenville in and has a Player Development Contract with the Greenville Drive, which plays in the South Atlantic League, the successor to the WCL.